-You can use the Edit current image in external editor button ^(W) located at the bottom-left of the preview panel to process your raw in RawTherapee and send it straight to an image editor such as Gimp or Photoshop for further processing.
-Note that RawTherapee produces 16-bit temporary intermediate files when using this button, but Gimp cannot yet handle 16bit images, so it will down-sample them to 8-bit ones.
-You should also be aware that all Gimp versions (at least up to 2.8.6 at the time of writing) discard all Exif data from TIFF files!
-This is a Gimp bug, not a RawTherapee one.
+You can use the Edit current image in external editor button Ve located at the bottomleft of the preview panel to process your raw in RawTherapee and send it straight to an image editor such as Gimp or Photoshop for further processing.
+Note that RawTherapee produces 16-bit temporary intermediate files when using this button, but Gimp cannot yet handle 16-bit images, so it will down-sample them to 8-bit ones.